“All round precision, all round satisfaction”

 8.7 The seller shall not be liable to the buyer in any instance of defect where the goods are utilised alongside or incorporated in any additional product and it is the duty of the buyer to inspect the goods or materials before such use.

-9.1 If any claim is made against the Buyer that the Goods infringe or that their use or resale infringes the patent, copyright, design, trade mark or other industrial or intellectual property rights or any other person, the Seller shall indemnify the Buyer against all loss, damages, costs and expenses awarded against or incurred by the Buyer in connection with the claim, or paid or agreed to be paid by the Buyer in settlement of the claim, provided that;
+9.1 If any claim is made against the Buyer that the Goods infringe or that their use or resale infringes the patent, copyright, design, trademark or other industrial or intellectual property rights of any other person, the Seller shall inform the Buyer whether or not it will indemnify the buyer against all loss, damages, costs and expenses awarded against or incurred by the Buyer in connection with the claim, or paid or agreed to be paid by the Buyer in settlement of the claim.
+In the event of such indemnity arising the following provisions shall apply:

 9.1.1 the Seller is given full control of any proceedings or negotiations in connection with any such claim;